Managing connections in Yandex MPP Analytics for PostgreSQL

-To address the lack of resources issue, a connection pooler is added before the Greenplum® cluster.
-That pooler manages connections to allow a large number of clients to connect to the DBMS without affecting performance.
+To address the lack of resources issue, a connection pooler is added before the Yandex MPP Analytics for PostgreSQL cluster.
+The pooler manages connections to allow large numbers of clients to connect to the DBMS without degrading performance.
 A relatively small number of re-usable connections are maintained between the connection pooler and the DBMS.
 After the client is disconnected, the connection is returned to the pool and can be reused by the same or a new client.

 This deployment method complicates the administration because the servers hosting the connection pooler are added to the DBMS infrastructure.

-The Managed Service for Greenplum® architecture has a built-in connection pooler: Odyssey
+The Yandex MPP Analytics for PostgreSQL architecture has a built-in connection pooler: Odyssey

 Odyssey supports two modes of connection management: